hwasly/plugins/README.md

 * Additional themes for the web GUI

 Now we need your help to enrich the plugins.
-Feel free to contact us at project AT opnsense DOT org or open GitHub issue to get in touch.
+Feel free to contact us at project AT hwasly DOT org or open GitHub issue to get in touch.

 Stay safe,
-Your OPNsense team
+Your HWasly team

 A list of currently available plugins
 =====================================